 Requesting an Absent Voter Ballot

 Your request for an absent voter ballot must be in writing and can be submitted to your city or township clerk.
-(For assistance in obtaining the address of your city or township clerk, click here.
-Your request must include one of the six statutory reasons stated above and your signature.
-You may request an absent voter ballot with a letter or post card, or you can obtain a pre-printed application form at your local clerk's office.
-Requests to have an absent voter ballot mailed to you must be submitted to your clerk no later than 2 p.m. the Saturday before the election.
+(For assistance in obtaining the address of your city or township clerk, see Michigan.gov/Vote) You must request an absent voter ballot by submitting the application, large print application, a letter, a postcard, or a pre-printed application form obtained from your local clerk's office.
+Requests may be returned by hand, via postal mail, fax, or email, as long as a signature is visible.

-Once the local clerk receives your request, your signature on the request will be checked against your voter registration record before a ballot is issued.
+Once your request is received by the local clerk, your signature on the request will be checked against your voter registration record before a ballot is issued.
+You must be a registered voter to receive an absent voter ballot, but you can register and apply for an absent voter ballot at the same time.
 Requests for absent voter ballots are processed immediately.
 Absent voter ballots may be issued to you at your home address or any address outside of your city or township of residence.

 After receiving your absent voter ballot, you have until 8 p.m. on election day to complete the ballot and return it to the clerk's office.
 Your ballot will not be counted unless your signature is on the return envelope and matches your signature on file.
 If you received assistance voting the ballot, then the signature of the person who helped you must also be on the return envelope.
 Only you, a family member or person residing in your household, a mail carrier, or election official is authorized to deliver your signed absent voter ballot to your clerk's office.

-If an emergency, such as a sudden illness or family death prevents you from reaching the polls on Election Day, you may request an emergency absent voter ballot.
-Requests for an emergency ballot must be submitted after the deadline for regular absent voter ballots has passed but before 4 p.m. on Election Day.
-The emergency must have occurred at a time, which made it impossible for you to apply for a regular absent voter ballot.
-Your local clerk will have more information about emergency absent voter ballots.
+If an emergency, such as a sudden illness or family death prevents you from reaching the polls on election day, you may request an emergency absent voter ballot.
+Requests for an emergency ballot must be submitted after the deadline for regular absent voter ballots has passed but before 4 p.m. on election day.
+The emergency must have occurred at a time which made it impossible for you to apply for a regular absent voter ballot.
+Please contact your local clerk for more information about emergency absent voter ballots.